Prapthi564/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 ## Task 1: Explore dashboard of COVID-19 data

-In this lab, you’ll open and explore the COVID-19 Power BI dashboard to review the source datasets that will be used in upcoming AI and ML exercises.
+In this task, you’ll open and explore the COVID-19 Power BI dashboard to review the source datasets that will be used in upcoming AI and ML exercises.

 1. To explore the dashboard of COVID-19 data, open the `Azure-AI-in-a-Day-Data-Overview` file located on the desktop (**C:\Users\public\desktop**) of the virtual machine provided with your environment.